- Organization admin

 - On the Welcome screen, choose your language.

 - Read the software license agreement carefully, then accept the terms.
 Click Continue.
-Clicking the URL will not auto-redirect you to the page in some legacy systems, so click 🔗 to copy the URL, then paste it in your browser to read up.
+Clicking the URL will not auto-redirect you to the page in some legacy systems.
+In this case, click 🔗 to copy the URL, then paste it in your browser to read the license agreement.

 - Open the provided Login URL from a browser.